thingsdb/ThingsDocs/v0/content/data-types/wtype/_index.md

     books: '{_Book}'
 });

-// Create two sets `writers` and `books` to store all books and writers in .writers = set();
+// Create two sets, `writers` and `books`, to store all books and writers in .writers = set();
 .books = set();